kyleneideck/BackgroundMusic/DEVELOPING.md

 launches Background Music, triggers competing audio with IINA and checks whether Netease Music changes from `Pause` to `Play`.

+This script is meant for local integration testing only.
+It does not grant Accessibility automatically; macOS requires the user to approve that step in System Settings.

 ----

 <b id="f1">[1]</b> It actually publishes two devices -- the main one and one for UI-related sounds, but you probably